 Cough Hypersensitivity Syndrome (CHS)

 Initial evaluation of the patient with a chronic cough should include a detailed history, a focused physical examination, and CXR.
-Patients who smoke are advised to quit smoking and those who are taking an angiotensin-converting enzyme inhibitor should switch to a medication from another drug class.
+Patients who smoke are advised to quit smoking, and those who are taking an angiotensin-converting enzyme inhibitor should switch to medication from another drug class.
 Sequential empirical therapy is advised before embarking on extensive workup.
-The most common causes of a chronic cough in adults are UACS, asthma, and GERD, alone or in combination.
-If UACS is suspected, a trial of nasal saline rinses, a decongestant, a first-generation antihistamine and nasal steroids is recommended.
+The most common causes of chronic cough in adults are UACS, asthma, and GERD, alone or in combination.
+If UACS is suspected, a trial of nasal saline rinses, a decongestant, a first-generation antihistamine, and nasal steroids is recommended.
 Further tests like sinus CT scanning and nasopharyngoscopy are spared for non-responders.
 The diagnosis of asthma should be confirmed based on clinical response to inhaled bronchodilators and/or corticosteroids.
-Empiric treatment for GERD with diet, lifestyle modification, and proton-pump inhibitors for 3 months should be prescribed before considering 24-hour esophageal pH monitoring.
-NAEP is treated with inhaled steroids if sputum or BAL testing is showing >3% eosinophils.
-After a period of targeted treatment, patients with a persistent cough are subjected to further investigations like chest HRCT scanning, bronchoscopy, and echocardiography.
+Empiric treatment for GERD with diet, lifestyle modification, and proton-pump inhibitors for three months should be prescribed before considering 24-hour esophageal pH monitoring.
+NAEP is treated with inhaled steroids if sputum or BAL testing is showing greater than 3% eosinophils.
+After a period of targeted treatment, patients with a persistent cough are subjected to further investigations like chest high-resolution computed tomography (HRCT) scanning, bronchoscopy, and echocardiography.
 For cases with no clear etiology after an extensive work-up, CHS is the most likely explanation.
-A trial of antitussive drugs that can down-regulate cough reflex sensitivity (like dextromethorphan or gabapentin) can be used.
-Another less common possibility is a psychogenic cough and it is also a diagnosis of exclusion.
+A trial of antitussive drugs like dextromethorphan or gabapentin that can down-regulate cough reflex sensitivity can be used.
+Another less common possibility is a psychogenic cough, and it is also a diagnosis of exclusion.

-Management of chronic cough requires a multidisciplinary team because of the vast number of causes.
-The primary care provider and nurse practitioner should always be aware of a malignancy when evaluating a patient with a chronic cough.
+Management of chronic cough requires an interprofessional team because of the vast number of causes.
+The primary care provider and nurse practitioner should always be aware of malignancy when evaluating a patient with a chronic cough.
 When the cough is persistent, it is highly recommended that the patient be referred for appropriate workup.
 The prognosis depends on the cause.